kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

-- Disabling `DRASharingAffinity` causes the API server to strip the `sharingAffinity` field from new or updated ResourceSlices, and the scheduler ignores the field — devices return to unconditional sharing (pre-KEP-5981 behavior).
+- Disabling `DRASharingAffinity` causes the API server to strip the `sharingAffinity` field from new or updated ResourceSlices, and the scheduler ignores the field on any persisted ResourceSlices that still carry it (e.g., objects created while the gate was on) — devices return to unconditional sharing (pre-KEP-5981 behavior).
 The `Structured` API field remains available if `DRAStructuredDeviceConfiguration` is still enabled (other consumers unaffected).
 - Disabling `DRAStructuredDeviceConfiguration` additionally strips the typed `Structured` field from new writes on `DeviceConfiguration`.
 This